 Resources to engage families in their child’s remote learning

-Extended school closures have been demanding on everyone.
-Parents and guardians are being asked to help with their child’s education in brand new ways while balancing parenting, work, and managing stress during a crisis.
-At the same time, educators have had to adapt to remote learning with little to no time to plan for this major shift.
-To help navigate this unchartered territory, Lexia Learning is continually creating additional resources to help educators and caregivers support literacy learning remotely.
+The start of this school year has been demanding on everyone.
+Parents and guardians are being asked to help with their child's education in brand new ways while balancing parenting, work, and managing everyday stress.
+At the same time, educators have had to adapt to new approaches to student learning.
+To help navigate this unchartered territory, Lexia Learning is continually creating additional resources to help educators and caregivers support literacy learning in person, remotely or somewhere in-between.

 The resources below can be shared directly with families in your community to help caregivers feel comfortable using Lexia programs from home and to engage students in literacy learning beyond our online programming.
 Additionally, we recommend following Lexia Learning on Facebook, Twitter, and LinkedIn to learn weekly tips and tricks that can be shared with your staff and families on an ongoing basis.